 Christine Højlund Andersen

-How can the University of Southern Denmark embark on a credible trajectory towards addressing the world’s most pressing challenges – without being accused of being “political” or doing “SDG-wash”
+How can a university embark on a credible trajectory addressing the world’s most pressing challenges – without being accused of “SDG-wash"

 What I Do